-Podiatry services are not eligible until your provincial health insurance plan annual maximum has been exhausted Accidental Dental: Reimbursement for the services of a licensed dental practitioner for dental care to natural teeth when necessitated by a direct blow to the mouth and not by an object wittingly or unwittingly placed in the mouth.
+• Podiatry services are eligible in coordination with your provincial health insurance plan

+Accidental Dental: Reimbursement for the services of a licensed dental practitioner for dental care to natural teeth when necessitated by a direct blow to the mouth and not by an object wittingly or unwittingly placed in the mouth.
 The accident must occur while the coverage is in force.
 When natural teeth have been damaged eligible services are limited to one set of artificial teeth.
 You must notify GSC immediately following the accident and the treatment must commence within 180 days of the accident.